jedealbag/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 ## Design tool options for SharePoint Online

 The tools you can use to brand a SharePoint Online site depend on your SharePoint Online edition and the type of site you want to build.
-The Small Business edition, for example, includes one team site and one public site.
-It does not include a publishing site.
-You can use the Site Builder add-in in SharePoint Online to customize public site branding.

 The Enterprise edition includes a team site collection at the root web application for the domain that does not include publishing.
-It does not include a public site.
 Use Design Manager to manage SharePoint site branding elements for the publishing site in the SharePoint Online Enterprise edition.

 ## See also